-On the handlebars I used this harness from Revelate Designs.
+On the handlebars I used a handlebar harness from Revelate Designs.
 The harness seems sturdy and is rated to hold up to 15 pounds which is a lot of gear.
 I have to say that when I ordered this harness, the first one I got was defective and I had to send it back to exchange it for another.
 Customer service was good but I was disappointed by quality control.
 I will attach a 20 liter dry bag and my tent to the harness.
 In the dry bag I will store all of my clothes and possibly my sleeping bag.

-I bought this Moosetreks Full Frame Bag from Amazon to haul heavier gear such as tools and spare parts.
+I bought this Moosetreks Full Frame Bag to haul heavier gear such as tools and spare parts.
 I am impressed by this bag.
 The quality is excellent for the price.
 I bought the medium which fits my frame perfectly and holds 12 liters.
 I’ll write a review of the bag once I return.

 Attached to the back on the rear rack will be a small backpack and 5 liter dry bag.
 The backpack is just a classic Jansport backpack that I used to use for school.
 I will store my raincoat, shoes, food, and miscellaneous stuff in the backpack.
 In the dry bag, I will store my camp stove and pot as well as extra water and food.
 I will wrap the backpack in a tarp for waterproofing.
 The tarp will also be used as a footprint for my tent.

 We will be camping every night to save money.
 I also plan to cook most of my own food along the way

 Tent: Big Agnes Fly Creek HV UL 1- Read my full review of the tent here.